 With our supplies gathered, Big M started by drawing a picture of each pumpkins on our measurement recording table.
 Big M then named them Small, Round, and Tall.
 Before we actually started measuring, I asked Big M to estimate (or guess) which pumpkin she thought was the tallest and shortest, which would have the largest and smallest circumference, and which she thought would be heaviest and lightest.

 Starting with the small pumpkin, we measured its height, circumference, and weight.
 I showed Big M how to hold the measuring tape at the bottom of the pumpkin with one hand, starting at the end with the 1, and stretch it taught upwards with the other hand to find the height.
 Next, I showed her how to wrap it around the middle of the pumpkin, like a belt, to measure the circumference.
-Last, I helped her lift it onto our bathroom scale to weigh the pumpkin.
+Last, I helped her lift it onto our bathroom scale to weigh the pumpkins.

 We can’t wait to use our pumpkins for more great learning activities all Fall long!